 \subsection{Results on Fashion-MNIST}

 {\bf Neural architectures.} For the Fashion-MNIST data set, we consider two MLPs and two CNNs (LeNet, VGG-9).
-We kept the same design choices as in the original paper \cite{Simonyan-ICLR-2014} for VGG-9, but for LeNet \cite{LeCun-PI-1998}, we replaced the average-pooling layer with max-pooling.
+We kept the same design choices as in the original paper \citep{Simonyan-ICLR-2014} for VGG-9, but for LeNet \citep{LeCun-PI-1998}, we replaced the average-pooling layer with max-pooling.
 The first MLP architecture (MLP-1) is composed of one hidden layer with 100 units and one output layer with 10 units (the number of classes).
 The second MLP has two hidden layers with 100 units and 10 units, respectively, followed by the output layer with another 10 units.
 The considered MLP architectures are similar to those attaining better results among the MLP architectures evaluated by Xiao et al.~\cite{Xiao-A-2017}.

-{\bf Specific hyperparameter tuning.} We trained LeNet for $30$ epochs, using a learning rate of $10^{-3}$ for the first $15$ epochs and $10^{-4}$ for the last $15$ epochs.
-We trained MLP-1 and MLP-2 in the same manner as LeNet.
-However, VGG-9 was trained for $100$ epochs, starting with a learning rate of $10^{-4}$ in the first $50$ epochs, decreasing it to $10^{-5}$ in the last 50 epochs.
-We trained all models on mini-batches of $64$ images.
-In all the experiments with (leaky) ADA or (leaky) PyNADA, we either validated or learned $\alpha$ and we set the parameter $c=0$.
+{\bf Specific hyperparameter tuning.} We train LeNet for $30$ epochs, using a learning rate of $10^{-3}$ for the first $15$ epochs and $10^{-4}$ for the last $15$ epochs.
+We train MLP-1 and MLP-2 in the same manner as LeNet.
+However, VGG-9 is trained for $100$ epochs, starting with a learning rate of $10^{-4}$ in the first $50$ epochs, decreasing it to $10^{-5}$ in the last 50 epochs.
+We train all models on mini-batches of $64$ images.
+In all the experiments with (leaky) ADA or (leaky) PyNADA, we either validate or learn $\alpha$, and we set the parameter $c$ to $0$.

 {\bf Results.} We present the Fashion-MNIST results with various neural architectures and activation functions in Table \ref{tab_Fashion_MNIST_a} and Table \ref{tab_Fashion_MNIST_b}.
 In addition, we illustrate the results with both standard and pyramidal neurons in Figure \ref{fig_tab_fashion_1h} (for the one-hidden-layer MLP architecture), Figure \ref{fig_tab_fashion_2h} (for the two-hidden-layer MLP architecture), Figure \ref{fig_tab_fashion_lenet} (for the LeNet architecture) and Figure \ref{fig_tab_fashion_vgg} (for the VGG-9 architecture).